MicrosoftDocs/windows-itpro-docs/windows/manage/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 ### <a href="" id="bkmk-spotlight"></a>22.
 Windows spotlight

-Windows spotlight provides different background images and text on the lock screen.
+Windows spotlight provides features such as different background images and text on the lock screen, suggested apps, Microsoft account notifications, and Windows tips.
 You can control it by using the user interface or through Group Policy.

 If you're running Windows 10, version 1607 or later, you only need to enable the following Group Policy:

 - **User Configuration** > **Administrative Templates** > **Windows Components** > **Cloud Content** > **Turn off all Windows spotlight features**

-If you not running Windows 10, version 1607 or later, you can use the other options in this section.
+If you're not running Windows 10, version 1607 or later, you can use the other options in this section.

 -   Configure the following in **Settings**: